mirkosertic/MetaIR/README.md

 ## Credits
 - An excellent tutorial about the Class-File API: [Build A Compiler With The Java Class-File API by Dr. James Hamilton](https://jameshamilton.eu/programming/build-compiler-java-class-file-api)
 - IR Sequencing: [Beyond Relooper: recursive translation of unstructured control flow to structured control flow (functional pearl)](https://dl.acm.org/doi/10.1145/3547621)
+- Compilers - Nuts and bolts of Programming Languages: [Compilers - Nuts and bolts of Programming Languages](https://pgrandinetti.github.io/compilers/)

 ## Example new instance creation